Electrical and Electronic Engineering MEng

 Guided independent study

-We are investing in key areas beyond your studies including our career services, library and well-being, to be available both face-to-face on campus and online with many of these available 24/7.
+We are investing in key areas beyond your studies, including our career services, library and well-being, to be available both face-to-face on campus and online, with many of these available 24/7.
 We have new, modern library facilities on both campuses offering inspirational environments for study and research.
 Libraries contain resources in print and digital formats, a range of study spaces and a dedicated librarian who can assist with your learning.

 Academic support

-Students are supported with any academic or subject-related queries by an Academic Advisor, module leaders, and former and current UEL students.
+MEng electrical and electronic engineering students are supported with any academic or subject-related queries by an Academic Advisor, module leaders, and former and current UEL students.

 Dedicated personal tutor